kubaczechowski/MovieOrganizationSystem/README.md

 To remove a movie user has to select a movie and invoke the "dust bin" button in the bottom left conrner and then confirm choise.

 ### Adding removing categories
+Adding and removing categories is very straighforward.
+User decides to do so using two buttons at the left in the bottom right corner.
+Two this same categories cannot be entered and if there is a similar category user will be notified.

+### Setting categories
+User has to select both category and movie on which they want to make changes and then regarding wether they want to set/unset a category they invoke corresponding button (they are located at the bottom right corner)